English courses for adults (Business English also available).English Courses »

 Are you ready to take your English skills to the next level?
 With our specialised programmes, you'll be able to easily learn the peculiarities of the English language and become a grammar master!

-Yes, Sprachcaffe also organises courses to prepare for the exam for an official English certificate such as the Cambridge Certificate or IELTS.
+Yes, Sprachcaffe also organises courses to prepare for the exam for an official English certificate such as the Cambridge Certificates or IELTS.
 At the end of the course you will take the exam at an official test centre.
 Here you can find more information about preparing for an English certificate.

 At the end of your language course you will always receive a Sprachcaffe certificate confirming the level you have reached at the end of the course.